Go to Studio

 read_all_tabs boolean default: true

-Per-document tab selection.
-When read_all_tabs is disabled, use the tab selection modal to choose specific tabs for each document.
-Useful for large documents where only certain tabs are relevant.
+Selected tabs — Per-document tab selection.
+When read_all_tabs is disabled, use the tab selection modal to choose which tabs to read for each document.
+Stored as a JSON map of document IDs to tab metadata.

 document_data string